-Question 4: Members of the audience acknowledge that yes there has been a ton of progress but because they live in rural areas and without any transportation, a lot of veterans have to walk for miles sometimes 50 or more and leave their homes.
-It was voiced that a lot of veterans do not want to leave their homes and feel as though no one is doing anything about it because it is still difficult to acquire the help they need through state agencies.
+Question 4: Members of the audience acknowledge that yes there has been a ton of progress but because they live in rural areas and without any transportation, a lot of veterans have to walk for miles sometimes even 50 miles or more.
+It was voiced that a lot of veterans do not want to leave their homes for travel and feel as though no one is doing anything about it because it is still difficult to acquire the help they need through state agencies.